joshembling/laragenie/README.md

 - Inputting multiple directories with wildcards e.g. `App/Models/*.php`
     - Please note that the wildcards must still match the file extensions in your `laragenie` config file.

+#### Indexing files outside of your Laravel project

+You may use Laragenie in any way that you want, in that you are not limited to just indexing Laravel based files.

+For example, your Laravel project may live in a monorepo with two root entries such as `frontend` and `backend`.
+In this instance, you could move up one level to index the directories and files that you wish e.g. `../frontend/src/` or `../frontend/components/Component.js`.

+Using this method, you could technically index any files or directories you have access to. **Note: if your directories, paths or file names change, Laragenie will not be able to find the index if you want to specifically remove it later on.**

-#### Remove indexed files
+### Remove indexed files

+You can remove indexed files using the same methods listed above, except from using your `directories` or `files` array in the Laragenie config - this is currently for indexing purposes only.

+If you want to remove all files you may do so by selecting `Remove all chunked data`. **Be warned that this will truncate your entire vector database and cannot be reversed.**

-You can remove indexed files using the exact same methods as above.
-Select the `Remove data associated with a directory or specific file` prompt as an option.
+To remove a comma separated list of files/directories, select the `Remove data associated with a directory or specific file` prompt as an option.

 Strict removal, i.e. warning messages before files are removed, can be turned on/off by changing the 'strict' attribute to false in your config.